A canary, for papers

 Attention-based Graph Neural Networks for Molecular Property Prediction

-Zhang et al. — J. Am.
+J. Am.
 Chem.
 Soc.

-Extends transformer architecture to molecular graphs — directly relevant to your drug-target interaction modeling.
+Extends transformer architecture to molecular graphs.
+Directly relevant to your drug-target interaction modeling.

 2